anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-recalibration.md

 next:
   description: ''
 ---
-## How to perform a model reconfiguration
+## How to perform a model retraining

 <Image align="center" src="https://files.readme.io/3fc8078846a248e70434eccf53391841fcb970939ae5382d33af8d091403aba1-reconfig.jpg" />

-1. Navigate to the model you want to Reconfigure from the MMM page.
+1. Navigate to the model you want to Retrain from the MMM page.
-2. Click the ‘Reconfigure’ button on the top right corner.
+2. Click the ‘Retrain’ button on the top right corner.
-3. Enter the model name, map data inputs to Platforms for the MMM model to understand the data.
+3. Follow the same process as creating a new model [creating a new model]()
 4. Click on ‘Finish’.
 5. A new model is created with the status "Training in Progress" in the MMM dashboard.
-6. Once the Refresh is completed, the status changes to "Refresh Success" in the MMM dashboard.
+6. Once the Refresh is completed, the status changes to "Success" in the MMM dashboard.

 <Image align="center" src="https://files.readme.io/d9ced717fec1fc08d10c7539d5d104da98cee69a70a98c429e8168cd3e2b01e3-resfresh_status.jpg" />